 exercise.
 Symptoms include:

 - Angina (say "ANN-juh-nuh" or "ann-JY-nuh"), which most often is chest pain or discomfort or a strange feeling in the chest.

 - Shortness of breath.

 - Heart attack.
-Too often, a heart attack is the first symptom of
+A heart attack is sometimes the first sign of

 coronary artery disease.

 Less common symptoms include a fast heartbeat, feeling sick

 to your stomach, and increased sweating.
 Some people don't have any symptoms.